[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 └─ 合规报告

-Each layer provides security assurance for the Agent’s safe execution, ensuring stable operation even in complex environments.
+Each layer ensures safe execution for the agent, keeping it stable even in complex environments.

 1